viisual/ASCII-Decorator/README.md

 ### Font Selector & Font Favorites

-See a live preview of the first selected region, and convert all selected regions to the chosen font upon execution.
+See a live preview of the first selected region and convert all selected regions to the chosen font upon execution.
 `Font Selector` shows all fonts by name, while `Font Favorites` shows your customized list of frequently used fonts.

 By default, `Font Favorites` comes with a list of searchable header styles that can be used in the following ways: